sammchardy/python-binance/docs/withdraw.rst

 You must have withdrawn to the address through the website and approved the withdrawal via email before you can withdraw using the API.

-Raises a `BinanceWithdrawException <binance.html#binance.exceptions.BinanceWithdrawException>`_ if the withdraw fails.
+Raises a `WithdrawException <binance.html#binance.exceptions.WithdrawException>`_ if the withdraw fails.

 .. code:: python

-    from binance.exceptions import BinanceAPIException, BinanceWithdrawException
+    from binance.exceptions import APIException, WithdrawException
     try:
         # name parameter will be set to the asset value by the client if not passed
         result = client.withdraw(
             asset='ETH',
             address='<eth_address>',
             amount=100)
-    except BinanceAPIException as e:
+    except APIException as e:
         print(e)
-    except BinanceWithdrawException as e:
+    except WithdrawException as e:
         print(e)
     else:
         print("Success")